-Pakistani court seeks ‘government response’ over Imran Khan’s appeal, refuses to release him
+Pakistani court seeks government response over Imran Khan’s appeal, refuses to release him

 The court adjourned without setting a date for the following hearing, dealing a blow to Khan’s legal team.

-Khan met only once with one of his lawyers, Naeem Haider Panjutha, since his arrest, who was present with him in court on Wednesday.
+Since his arrest, Khan met only once with one of his lawyers, Naeem Haider Panjutha, at the Attock prison.
+Panjutha along with other lawyers were present on Khan’s behalf in court on Wednesday while the ex-premier remained in prison.

 Panjutha asked for the former premier’s release, saying that Khan did not violate any laws and his arrest was illegal.

-Addressing reporters, Panjutha said, “we were not properly heard today.”
+Addressing reporters, he said, “we were not properly heard today.”

 Khan’s lawyer had also asked Monday for his transfer to a prison where there are special cells for under-trial and imprisoned politicians.
 Usually, high-profile personalities are kept at the Adiyala prison in Rawalpindi after their arrest.